ajzeffer/paint-redirect-poc/README.md

 # Paint Redirect POC
-## Hypothesis: Paint timing api includes redirect time regardless of host origins
+## Hypothesis: Paint timing api navigationStart includes redirect time regardless of host origins

 In order to accomplish this we are creating a single node server, and then pointing three different domains (via your hosts file) to the local loopback ip.